Raja Zarith Sofiah

-Raja Zarith Sofiah binti Almarhum Sultan Idris Shah (born 14 August 1959) is Queen of Malaysia and Permaisuri of Johor as the wife of Sultan Ibrahim ibni Almarhum Sultan Iskandar.
+Raja Zarith Sofiah binti Almarhum Sultan Idris Shah (born 14 August 1959) is the Raja Permaisuri Agong (Queen of Malaysia) and Permaisuri (Queen consort) of Johor as the wife of Sultan Ibrahim ibni Almarhum Sultan Iskandar.
 She was born as a member of the Perak royal family.
 While still attending Somerville College, Oxford, she married the heir to the throne of Johor.
 Now a mother of six, she participates in the work of non-governmental organisations and universities, and writes a periodical column for a newspaper.

 Early life and education

 Raja Zarith Sofiah was born at Batu Gajah Hospital, in Perak, on 14 August 1959 as the third child and second daughter of Sultan Idris Shah II of Perak and Raja Perempuan Muzwin binti Raja Ariff Shah.
 Her parents were first step-cousins once removed.
 She is a second step-cousin of Sultan Azlan Shah of Perak.
-Sultan Azlan's paternal grandfather, her paternal grandfather and her mother's paternal grandfather were children of Sultan Idris Shah I of Perak, all with different mothers.
+Sultan Azlan's paternal grandfather (Sultan Abdul Jalil Shah), her paternal grandfather (Sultan Iskandar Shah) and her mother's paternal grandfather (Raja Harun al-Rashid) were children of Sultan Idris Shah I of Perak, all with different mothers.

 She attended Datin Khadijah Primary School and then Raja Perempuan Kelsom School in Kuala Kangsar, before moving on to Cheltenham Ladies' College to complete her secondary education.
 She attended Somerville College, Oxford and obtained her Bachelor of Arts in Chinese studies from the University of Oxford in 1983 and her Master of Arts in 1986.